 This plan is intended to be a thorough and complete analysis that not only looks at what the downtown environment should be today, but provide a framework for downtown street design with expected continued development into the future.
 With new growth, a strategic, comprehensive, and integrated plan for street design is crucial to attracting and maintaining a healthy mix of uses and new development in Wichita.
 The Downtown Streets Conceptual Plan will be financially feasible with broad-based support and will include clear and realistic guidance in moving from plan to action.

-During February 2019, the project team conducted a community-wide kickoff meeting and held focus group listening sessions to help learn more about strengths and opportunities related to the downtown Wichita streets.
+In February, the project team conducted focus group listening sessions to help learn more about strengths and opportunities related to the downtown Wichita streets.

 In June 2019, the project team hosted open design sessions and a pop-up tent at Riverfest to discuss more detailed ideas and options for changes.
 These interactive working sessions provided an opportunity for Wichitans to assure that downtown's streets will support local vision and values.

-Two committees have been formed in order to help ensure that the Wichita Downtown Streets Conceptual Plan meets the needs of our community.
+Two committees are being formed in order to help ensure that the Wichita Downtown Streets Conceptual Plan meets the needs of our community.
 In addition to the committees, a planning team has been created to staff the planning process.